Private health insurance is any plan that comes from an insurance company instead of the government.

 Can I buy private health insurance at any time?

-You can buy health insurance at any time when you buy directly from an insurance company or through a broker or agent.
-You can only buy a plan from your state's health insurance marketplace or HealthCare.gov, during the open enrollment period in the fall or if you qualify for a special enrollment period.
+You can sometimes buy health insurance outside the typical open enrollment period if you buy directly from an insurance company or through a broker or agent.
+Usually, though, you can only buy a plan during open enrollment in the fall or if you qualify for a special enrollment period.

 What’s the best private insurance company?